DeanIsseyegh/PokeGOAPI-Grails/README.md

 # PokeGOAPI-Grails

-A deployable grails 3 application that makes use of the PokeGOAPI-Java (https://github.com/Grover-c13/PokeGOAPI-Java)
+A deployable grails 3 application that gets pokemon location data from PokeRadar